SimonPadbury/eleventy-gulp-and-sass/README.md

 3. Create an `_app` folder in your project root folder, and place a `scss` folder inside it.
 And in the `scss/` folder, create a file named `styles.scss`.
 (This assumes that your gulpfile’s `cssTask()`, as in the example above, is looking for `src('./_app/scss/styles.scss')`.)

-4. Eleventy doesn’t do anything with CSS files by default, so you will need to Eleventy it to pass through the resultant `css/styles.css` (folder and file) into the outputted  `_site/` folder.
+4. Eleventy doesn’t do anything with CSS files by default, so you will need to tell Eleventy to pass through the resultant `css/styles.css` (folder and file) into the outputted  `_site/` folder.
 To do this, create another file in your project root folder, named `.eleventy.js` (note the dot prefix), and then copy-paste this into it:

     ```JS
     module.exports = function(eleventyConfig) {